to Sheep 101.

 and printed for educational purposes, provided the material

-is not altered in any way and credit is given to Sheep 101.
+is not altered in any way and credit is given to Sheep 101 and its author.

 Information may be reprinted in newsletters with permission